JGoodwillieV/GoodSwim/FIX_ENTRY_CONFIRMATIONS_ERROR.md

 1. **Log in to Supabase**
    - Go to https://supabase.com
-   - Open your StormTracker project
+   - Open your GoodSwim project

 2. **Open SQL Editor**
    - Click on "SQL Editor" in the left sidebar